 Often, when discussing commercial real estate investment opportunities, a positive outcome is implied.
 For example, it is often assumed that a property can be purchased for a good price, and it will produce positive cash flow for a number of years and then sell for a higher price.
 While this is certainly possible and it often happens this way, there are times where things do not go according to plan.
 When they don’t, one investor’s loss can be another investor’s opportunity.

 In this article, we are going to discuss distressed commercial real estate assets.
-We will describe what they are, how to identify them, the benefits and risks of investing in them, and how to partner with a private equity firm to find them.
+We will describe what distressed real estate assets are, how to identify them, the benefits and risks of investing in them, and how to partner with a private equity firm to find them.
 By the end, readers will have the information necessary to determine if a distressed asset strategy is a good fit for their own investment objectives.

 At First National Realty Partners, we specialize in the acquisition and management of grocery store anchored retail centers.
 If you are an accredited investor and would like to learn more about our current investment opportunities, click here.